Lentils with Dumplings (Easy One-Pot Comfort Food)

 Why You’ll Love This Recipe

-- Soft, fluffy dumplings soak up the rich lentil stew
+- Soft, fluffy dumplings that soak up rich lentil stew

-- A hearty vegetarian meal that’s satisfying and simple to make
+- Hearty vegetarian meal that’s simple and satisfying

-- Flexible: skip the dumplings for a lighter stew or soup version
+- Flexible: skip dumplings for a lighter stew or make it soup

 Simple, wholesome ingredients are the foundation of this cozy lentils and dumplings recipe — no fancy extras, just hearty goodness.